machine-detonation/F7DAA0/README.md

-• Minor, undr 16 to be more specific.., 17+ iwvec and 20+ get blocked and hiddn on sight unless I know u
+• Minor, undr 16 to be more specific.., ppl 17≥ iwvec and ppl 20≥ get blocked and hiddn on sight unless I know u